Skip to content

 Differences between Heavy-body silicone impression materials and Light-body Silicones Impression Materials:

 The major difference between heavy and light body dental impression materials is their viscosities, applications and purpose.
 Heavy body impressions or heavy body silicone impression materials are thick and less flowable, suitable for general impressions and in conjugation with light body impressions.
-Heavy body impression materials are used in single or double-step techniques, implantology, and dental tray material.
+Regular body impression material are used in single or double-step techniques, implantology, and dental tray material.

 Light body dental impression materials are thin and highly flowable making them suitable for capturing fine details and flowing into narrow spaces.
 These materials are used for the final impressions or wash materials.